Automated sentiment analysis shows a visual representation of sentiment per response.

 Clicking on a green or red-highlighted word will show the sentiment score given to the word.
 You can click multiple words to open more than one score at a time.
 Clicking the word a second time will close the popup.
 Neutral, yellow words are not clickable because the score is always 0 for a neutral word.

 Whenever you export data from the Qualitative Reporting tool, the sentiment data will also be included in the file as follows:

 - Overall sentiment breakdown percentages will be included with each response as columns for % Positive, % Neutral, % Negative

 - Sentiment Keywords and Sentiment Entities are new sheets in the Excel file.
-For each keyword or entity with associated sentiment, the individual sentiment score and relevance will be included.
+For each keyword or entity with the associated sentiment, the individual sentiment score and relevance will be included.

-Machine-Learning Tools and Fuel Cycle
+Machine Learning and Fuel Cycle

 As you work with the Qualitative Reporting tool, you might have questions about the data and how to use it.
 For information about Fuel Cycle's view on the role of machine learning in sentiment analysis and text analytics, please click here.